-We gathered 14 of the best-rated 24" gaming monitors on the market since January 1, 2018.
+We gathered 14 of the best-rated 24" gaming monitors on the market this year.
 We put them to the test, with demanding graphics editing, digital image review, and intense video gaming.
 We walked away with 5 excellent gaming monitors that combine the best features, performance, and reasonable costs.
 Check them out!

 Test Methodology: Three DigModo experts in computer hardware and software put the 14 monitors to the test.
 We tested them with a gaming laptop and gaming PC.
 For the laptop, we connected them via HDMI to an Asus ROG G Republic of Gamers laptop.
 For the desktop test, we connected them via DVI to an CUK MSI Nightblade MI2 with a GeForce GTX1060.
 We tested and reviewed all aspects of the monitor, including tech specs such as contrast ratio, discrete response time, and viewing angle.
 We also reviewed aspects such as color realism, blur, ghosting, and subjective brightness.
 We spent a lot of time playing GTA-V, Battlefield 4, Doom, and Call of Duty Black Ops (these and more games can be seen here).
 Finally, we compared connectivity options (HDMI, VGA, DVI, DisplayPort, etc), ease of use, and brand reliability.